What is Dental Erosion?

 Where dental erosion is diagnosed in its early stages, treatment can be as simple as implementing at home measures to prevent dental erosion, paired with a treatment such as a high fluoride toothpaste or other fluoride treatment.

 In severe cases where the enamel of the tooth has been lost completely and the dentine of a tooth has also been lost, the tooth may require root canal treatment if the tooth wants to be maintained.
-In other severe cases a tooth may unfortunately require extraction.
+In other severe cases, a tooth may, unfortunately, require extraction.

-When dental erosion is diagnosed and treated where the teeth are still salvageable then restorative work can be undertaken to restore the enamel to the teeth, reopen a bite lost due to the erosion when required, and also to improve the aesthetics of the teeth where the tooth surface has been lost.
+When dental erosion is diagnosed and treated where the teeth are still salvageable then restorative work can be undertaken to restore the enamel to the teeth, reopen a bite lost due to the erosion when required, and also improve the aesthetics of the teeth where the tooth surface has been lost.